sirkibsirkib/stave_cardgame/new_rules.md

 * [PLACE]
 * [FORWARD]
 * [SLIDE]

-At any time, `A` may choose to end their turn.
-When no more moves are possible this turn, `A`'s turn ends also.
+After any (potentially empty) sequence of actions, `A` may decide to end their turn.
+The turn ends also if no more moves are currently possible.

 At the end of their turn, it becomes `B`'s turn, for whom the turn progresses symmetrically.

 ## Actions